JoeRutherf/STOR-601-c-Coursework/README.md

 The file c++ task 3 graph.ipynb is used to compare the amount of time it takes, on average, for the Fundamental Algorithm to work with the python algorithm,the c++ algorithm, and he c++ algorithm when using the -03 argument.
 The graph at the bottom of the file shows how the time changes while the number of men and women in each set change from 2-10.

+#### TASK 4 FILES

+This file (README.md) is the file required, which explains how to use each document in the repository and what they can be used for.

+#### TASK 5 FILES

+The file Q5 is a text file which explains how you can use a c++ compiler on Windows.